marcoagostinelli/eCommerceProject/eCommerce Project Proposal.md

 8. User: clear browsing history
 9. User: view reviews posted by other clients
 10. User: remove products from wish list[^5]
-[^2]: This should be only for those products that were purchased.
 [^3]: In order to track a delivery a seller must have shipped a product and entered the delivery information.
 This should be a story as well.
 [^5]: Usually, if you can add to the wish list, then you should be able to remove from it as well.